Quasiregular mappings between equiregular SubRiemannian manifolds: Introduction

+\begin{remark} There are many other extensions of the definition of Pansu differentiability and Stepanov's theorem.
+For instance, Vodopyanov \cite{v07diff} announced a proof of Stepanov's theorem for mappings between equiregular subRiemannian manifolds.
+However, we have difficulty in understanding the proofs.
+For example, Property 1.3 in \cite{v07diff} states that the exponential mappings at $g$ of the linear combination of the vector fields $X_i$ and the linear combination of $\hat{X}_i^g$ with the same coefficient are equal for the coefficients which are sufficiently small.
+But, this seems not correct for us.
+Although $X_i$ and $\hat{X}_i^g$ are the same at $g$, there is no hope that they are the same everywhere.
+Furthermore, the exponential mapping for a vector field depends not only on the value of vector field at $g$ but also on the value at other points.
+Thus, there is no evident to show the above two exponential mappings are equal even for sufficiently small coefficients.

+In another paper \cite{kv09}, Karmanova and Vodopyanov announced a similar proof of Stepanov's theorem as \cite{v07diff}.
+The arguments in both papers are rather similar and thus we cannot understand it.
+For instance, in \cite[Lemma 2.1.26]{kv09}, they used a similar result as \cite[Property 1.3]{v07diff}, which seems again incorrect for us.
+Thus we decided to include a self-contained and different proof. \end{remark}

+Combining Theorem~\ref{thm:Differentiability Stepanov} with some ideas from the recent development of quasiregular mappings on metric measure spaces~\cite{hkst01,w14,gw16}, we are able to establish the necessary analytic foundations for theory of metrically quasiregular mappings between equiregular subRiemannian manifolds (see Theorem \ref{thm:properties} below).

-As the previous overview indicates, to establish the theory of metric quasiregular mappings between general metric measure spaces, the right conditions imposing on the underlying spaces are that the metric measure spaces have locally bounded geometry.
-Theorem~\ref{thm:properties} seems to suggest that when our underlying metric spaces have nice geometry so that a (geometric) differentiability theory for mappings exists, then the basic properties of metric quasiregular mappings remain valid.
-It is then an interesting problem to investigate to what extent the differentiability theory helps in establishing the more advanced properties of quasiregular mappings; see Section~\ref{sec:open questions} for those natural open problems.
+As the previous overview indicates, to establish the theory of metrically quasiregular mappings between general metric measure spaces, the correct conditions imposing on the underlying spaces seems to be that the spaces have locally bounded geometry.
+Our approach seems to suggest that when the underlying metric spaces have nice geometry so that a (geometric) differentiability theory for mappings exists, then the basic properties of metrically quasiregular mappings remain valid for spaces without bounded geometry.
+It is then an interesting problem to investigate to what extent the differentiability theory helps in establishing other useful properties of quasiregular mappings; see Section~\ref{subsec:open questions} for those natural open problems.